fbpx

 Although Downtown Omaha is a small area, there are several places nearby to enjoy the sunshine and outdoors.

 Just north of Downtown Omaha is “Bob”, also known as the Bob Kerry Pedestrian Bridge.
-Bob is a 3,000ft footbridge that is suspended over the Missouri River with just cables.
+Bob is a 3,000ft bridge suspended over the Missouri River with just cables.
 Every bridge needs a troll, and this one is no different– his name is Omar.

 On the other side of Bob is the Rivers Edge Park located in Council Bluffs.